lonelycode/yzma/README.md

 You should now see some output on both nodes that the nodes have joined, you should now be able to add, delete and retrieve data from the store using the API.

-> The API only support JSON payloads at the moment, so if you need to store arbitrary data types, wrap them in a JSON map.
+> The API ~~only support JSON payloads at the moment~~ supports any payload type, and returns values base64 encoded (this is the default representation for raw byte arrays in Go when marshalled to JSON, this only affects the HTTP API)

 ## HTTP API